dongnguyenltqb/ignite/README.md

 # ignite

-websocket server module
+a websocket server module.

-require redis to scale to multi node use module like the code below.
+require redis to scale to multi nodes.

+use module like the code below.

 ```go